 Due to the COVID-19 pandemic and various preventive measures imposed by the government, the Group has adopted various countermeasures, such as split operation, work from home, and use of digital tools, in line with the government's policies.
-The pandemic has no significant impact on the Group's financial position and operating performance for the six months ended June 30, 2022.
+The pandemic has no significant impact on the Group's financial position and operating performance in the third quarter of 2022.